CProteomics/CNovo/README.md

 Instructions for using CNovo:

-To start, place the MS/MS spectrum file (.mgf) in the input folder (.\CNovo\Release\net6.0\Input), then double-click CNovo.exe, the result of de novo sequencing of CNovo will appear in the Output folder (.\CNovo\Release\net6.0\Output).
+To start, place the MS/MS spectrum file (.mgf) in the Input folder (.\CNovo\Release\net6.0\Input), then double-click CNovo.exe, the result of de novo sequencing of CNovo will appear in the Output folder (.\CNovo\Release\net6.0\Output).

 Instructions for using SpliceNovo:

-To start, place the MS/MS spectrum file (.mgf) in the input folder (.\SpliceNovo\Release\net6.0\Input), then double-click SpliceNovo.exe, the result of semi-de novo sequencing of SpliceNovo will appear in the Output folder (.\SpliceNovo\Release\net6.0\Output).
+To start, place the MS/MS spectrum file (.mgf) in the Input folder (.\SpliceNovo\Release\net6.0\Input), then double-click SpliceNovo.exe, the result of semi-de novo sequencing of SpliceNovo will appear in the Output folder (.\SpliceNovo\Release\net6.0\Output).